-This rather simple little preparation is a standard on most tapas menus and, as one might expect, there are many variations.
-Typically, it involves potatoes that are deep-fried, but pan-fried, roasted and even boiled versions occur.
-The sauce, while always spicy, can be quite copious, or else little more than a glaze, and recipes often incorporates tomato in the mix, with mayonnaise sometimes being added, both as a sauce ingredient proper, or else drizzled on top before service.
-Today, I am going to roast chunks of potatoes and then quickly fry them in a light but piquant sauce… Continue reading “Tapas: Patatas Bravas”
+Patatas Bravas are standard on most tapas menus and, as one might expect, there are many variations.
+Typically, the dish involves potatoes that are deep-fried, but pan-fried, roasted and even boiled versions occur.
+The sauce, while always spicy, often incorporates tomato and it can be quite copious, or else little more than a glaze.
+Mayonnaise is sometimes used, both as a sauce ingredient proper, or else drizzled on top, or on the side, before service.
+Here, in this simple preparation, I am roasting chunks of potatoes and then quickly frying them in a light but piquant sauce.